WizardSoftware/WebDLanding/README.md

 });
 ```

-### Web.Config Mods
+#### Web.Config Modifications

-We need to modify the web.config in FMServer Root Site `/HTTPServer/conf` to add an extra script tag that will forward messages sent from the parent page down into the web viewers.
+We need to modify the web.config in FMServer Root Site `/FileMaker Server/HTTPServer/conf` to add an extra script tag that will forward messages sent from the parent page down into the web viewers.

 Update the existing inbound rule: `FMWebPublishing` adding two http server variables: